licht1stein/codaio/README.md

 * `CODA_API_KEY` - your API key to use when initializing document from environment

 ### Usage
-You can initialize a document by providing API_KEY and document_id directly, or by storing yoru API key in environment under `CODA_API_KEY`
+You can initialize a document by providing API_KEY and document_id directly, or by storing your API key in environment under `CODA_API_KEY`

 ```python
 from codaio import Document